Character and Traits in Leadership

 Today it is almost certain that all primates, including humans, grow new neurons in response to new experiences, and lose neurons in response to neglect.
 Thus, with all the determinism built into the initial wiring of our brain, experience with our surrounding environment refines and in some cases rewires that initial wiring.

-Next chapter: Leadership Styles
+Next chapter: Ethos and Leadership

-Activity - Leadership and Character
+Activity: Leadership and Character

 Ridley, M. (2003).
 Nature Via Nurture.
 New York: Harper Collins.